Rohitchaudhary2/KlearSplit/README.md

 SMTP_USER=your_smtp_username
 SMTP_PASSWORD=your_smtp_password
 SMTP_MAIL=your_smtp_mail
+GOOGLE_CLIENT_ID=your_google_client_id
+GOOGLE_CLIENT_SECRET=your_google_client_secret
 ```

+Firstly create a database in pgAdmin.
 Make sure to replace the placeholder values with your actual database credentials and secret keys.
+Create your app password from app passwords in Google account for SMTP_PASSWORD and use your email for both SMTP_USER as well as for SMTP_MAIL.
+Create your google client credentials from google's developer console by creating new project.

 Create a `config.ts` file in the `client/src/environments` directory with the following structure: